Javiercbr/Discrete-Spherical-Harmonics/README.md

 </p>

-Percent RMSE is 0.12% for non-filtered and 0.28% for filtered reconstructions.
+Percent RMSE (root mean squared error) is 0.12% for non-filtered and 0.28% for filtered reconstructions.

 # References